Skip to Content

 Mid-Range Diamond Stone For Knife Sharpening

-For a medium-range, slightly better than average diamond stone set, the UltraSharp Diamond Sharpening Stone Set comprising of a 300grit, 600 grit, and 1200 grit diamond plate are a good choice (Amazon links).
+For a medium-range, slightly better-than-average diamond stone set, the UltraSharp Diamond Sharpening Stone Set comprising of a 300-grit, 600-grit, and 1200-grit diamond plate is a good choice (Amazon links).

 These stones are made from monocrystalline diamonds bonded to the metal plates using the electroplating method.
 This makes for great durability and limits the loss of diamonds on the surface from adhesion problems.